justinmccoy/lab-watson-automatic-model-builder/README.md

   5. **Readme** - Markdown documentation for projecct
   6. **Add to Project** - Create, connect, or import new assets to project

-### 3. Create a project in Watson Studio and bind it to your Watson Machine Learning service instance
+## 3. Create a project in Watson Studio and upload training data
 A project is how you organize your resources to achieve a particular goal.
 Your project resources can include data, collaborators, and analytic assets like notebooks and models.
 Projects depends on a connection to object storage to store assets.
 Each project has a separate bucket to hold the project's assets.